renatoathaydes/wasmin/README.md

 concise expressions in the [concatenative programming](https://en.wikipedia.org/wiki/Concatenative_programming_language) style.

-In a high level overview, the stack operator, `>`, uses the result of the previous expression(s) as the first argument(s) of the next (if it takes any, otherwise the result is simply passed along):
+As a high level description, we can say that the stack operator, `>`, uses the result of the previous expression(s) as the first argument(s) of the next (if it takes any, otherwise the result is simply passed along):

 ```rust
 let y = mul 2 3 > add 1;
 ```

-> The `>` operator can be read as `then`, so in the above example, one should read
+> The `>` operator can be read as `then`, so the above example could be read as
-> _mutiply 2 and 3, then add 1 to the result_.
+> _let y be the result of multiplying 2 and 3, then adding 1_.

 In this example, `mul 2 3` returns `6`, which is then passed to `add 1` via the stack, resulting in the function invocation `add 6 1`, so `7` is assigned to `y`.